 - 1,504 plastic bottles and 1,508 disposable cups not sent to landfill

 Home: AMD encourages employees to pursue sustainability at home as well as work.
 For example, the AMD Employee Solar Program provides free home solar assessments and discounted solar installations.
 Since launching in 2014, AMD employees have generated 252,000 kilowatt hours of solar power, equal to burning 190,000 pounds of coal.8

 Commute: AMD encourages employees to use alternative transportation when commuting to and from work, like discounts to a bike shop, pre-tax transit and vanpool passes, carpool matching and parking, and telework.
-Since 2007, employees have logged 8.5 million kilometers (5.3 million miles) of alternative commuting, avoiding CO2 pollution equal to consuming 876,000 liters of fuel (231,000 gallons), and saving employees $1.1 million in fuel costs.
-In addition, AMD added 0 more electric vehicle (EV) charging stations in 2014 at North American sites to support over 100 employee EV drivers, have used 1 million kWh of charging since 2010, equivalent to avoiding 126,000 kg of greenhouse gas emissions and 30,000 gallons of fuel8.
+Since 2007, employees have logged 9.4 million kilometers (5.8 million miles) of alternative commuting, avoiding CO2 pollution equal to consuming 964,000 liters of fuel (254,000 gallons), and saving employees $1.3 million in fuel costs.
+In addition, AMD’s electric vehicle (EV) charging stations in North American sites, which support over 100 employee EV drivers, have used 1 million kWh of charging since 2010, equivalent to avoiding 126,000 kg of greenhouse gas emissions and 30,000 gallons of fuel8.